LandsofVolariaDevTeam/Lands-of-Volaria/README.md

 -one as master (no discussions, only finished stuff).

--subbrances in master for different aspects (regions, lore, cultures, etc)

 We are in need of more devs. current number is 3, I want to get it up to 5. also try and get some testers ready. that way we can get someone to test the mod as soon as it is running.

 TBD till 13th of July: